briandonaghey21/QR-code-1660/README.md

  - have a unique qr code tied to a webform with event-id as a url parameter (generated with google cloud functions).
  The attendance taker will display this qr code to allow people to mark their attendance.
  - track the names of people that have attended the event.
+ - Deploy System on Cloud Run via a Trigger in Cloud Build whenever the repository changes.

 Each webform will:
  - have the event-id has a parameter